Song Machine: ReceptionSong Machine has been noted by critics for its unique approach to releasing music.

 Brian Hillsman of The Cosmic Clash gave Song Machine a positive review and called it the band's best work, saying of the project "As Song Machine gradually releases to the public, it will certainly morph into an addiction, a cultural phenomenon that will have listeners hooked and eagerly awaiting each successive episode.".
-Grit Daily's Justin Shamlou described the series as “a unique audiovisual project” with “a distinctly utilitarian ethos”, noting that “The success of this project relies on fan satisfaction and buzz.
-It also eliminates the middle man to a certain degree.”.
 Affinity Magazine called Song Machine one of Gorillaz' most ambitious projects to date, saying that it's "a testament to their unique take on the music industry".
 Meanwhile, DIY Mag calls Song Machine "the greatest new music TV series going".